Gruffudd Fychan (died before 1370)

-Gruffudd Fychan II (c.1330–1369) was Lord of Glyndyfrdwy and Lord of Cynllaith Owain.
+Gruffudd Fychan (c.1330–1369) was Lord of Glyndyfrdwy and Lord of Cynllaith Owain.
 As such, he had a claim to be hereditary Prince of Powys Fadog, and was a member of the Royal House of Mathrafal.
 His son, Owain Glyndwr, started the Welsh Revolt and became Prince of Wales.

+He was the Steward of the lordship of Oswestry and keeper of the lordship of Ellesmere for Richard Fitzalan, 4th Earl of Arundel.

 Ancestry

-Gruffydd Fychan II was born to Marcher Lord Gruffydd ap Madog of Rhythallt, and Elizabeth Lestrange, daughter of baron John le Strange of Knockin Castle, a direct descendant of Charlemagne.
-He succedded to his father's estate and obtained an education at the University of Oxford.
-Not much is known of his life but the prudent marriage of his father increased the family fortune and held the family estate together.

-His grandfather or great-grandfather was the hereditary prince Madog Crypl of Powys Fadog, son of prince Gruffudd Fychan I. Both his father and grandfather were also the Barons of Glyndyfrdwy and Cynllaith Owain in Powys Fadog, once held in its entirety by his ancestor, prince Gruffydd Maelor II.
-Gruffudd's aunt was Countess Alice de Lacy, the widow of Thomas, 2nd Earl of Lancaster, member of the royal House of Lancaster, and one of the richest man of his time.
+Gruffudd Fychan was the son of Gruffudd of Rhuddallt and Elizabeth Lestrange, daughter of John le Strange, 1st Baron Strange of Knockyn.
+His paternal grandfather or great-grandfather was the hereditary prince Madog Crypl of Powys Fadog, son of prince Gruffudd Fychan I. Both his father and grandfather were also the Barons of Glyndyfrdwy and Cynllaith Owain in Powys Fadog, once held in its entirety by his ancestor, prince Gruffydd Maelor II.
+Gruffudd's aunt was Countess Alice de Lacy of Pontefract Castle, the widow of Thomas, 2nd Earl of Lancaster, member of the royal House of Lancaster, and one of the richest men of his time.

 His great-granduncles were crusader Hamo le Strange, who was protected by the Sultan of Egypt Baybars; he was also married to the Queen of Cyprus, Isabella, of the House of Ibelin, while the other was Roger le Strange, Baron Strange, who was a royal advisor to king Edward I of England, and Constable of Castle Dinas Bran, Gruffudd's family ancestral seat.
 His great-grandaunt, Lady Hawise, married his third cousin, prince Gruffudd ap Gwenwynwyn, member of the House of Mathrafal and builder of Powis Castle.